Hanzik/verifiler/README.md

 # Verifiler - File verification library

-For when you need a thorough file inspection.
+For when you need a thorough file inspection for your .NET projects.

 ### Features
   * Validate: